 That being said, my favorite house was Rosecliff.
 A popular wedding venue today, it also has a beautiful view of the Atlantic and Cliff Walk.
 It was built by Tessy Oelrichs—her father was one of the people who discovered the Comstock Lode in Nevada.
 Inside is the largest ballroom in Newport—it is stunning!
 It’s definitely a bit more understated than The Breakers, but I just loved the atmosphere there so much.

 We also toured The Elms, which was owned by coal baron Edward Berwind.
 It was one of the first homes in America to be wired for electricity and had one of the first electrical ice makers.
 In 1961, the contents of the home were auctioned off and the property was sold to a developer.
-The Preservation Society of Newport purchased it and has it furnished with many period pieces.
+The Preservation Society of Newport purchased it, essentially saving it, and has it furnished with many period pieces.
 I love the picture of Elizabeth Wharton Drexel that hangs in the ballroom.

 The last home we toured was Marble House, which was the summer home of William and Alva Vanderbilt—William was Cornelius’ brother.
 While we were on this trip, we all fell in love with the hydrangeas in Newport and Marble House had so many beautiful ones surrounding the house.
 Marble House was one of the first Gilded Age mansions to be built—prior, most homes had been simple wooden houses.
 The mansion cost $11 million to construct, $7 million of which was spent on marble.
 In the backyard is a Chinese Tea House that’s modeled after 12th century Song dynasty temples.
 Today, you can buy snacks and tea inside.